cybertraining-dsc/su21-reu-372/project/index.md

 ## 1. Introduction

 Hashimoto thyroiditis is an organ-specific autoimmune disorder. its symptoms were first described 1912 but the disease was not recognized until 1957, before that year it was considered to be the early symptoms of Reidel's Thyroiditis.
 In 1957 Hashimoto was recognized as an autoimmune disorder that destroys thyroid cells and is antibody-mediated [6].
 Pathologically speaking, Hashimoto stimulates the formation of antithyroid antibodies that attack the thyroid tissue, causing progressive fibrosis.
 Hashimoto is believe to be the concequence of a combination of mutated genes and eviromental factors[2].
-The disorder is difficult to diagnose since in the early course of the disease the patients may or may not exhibit symptoms and/or laboratory findings of hyperthyroidism it may show normal values because the destruction of the gland cells may be intermittent.[6]
-Clinical and epidemiological studies suggest worldwide that the most common cause of hypothyroidism is an inadequate dietary intake of iodine.
+The disorder is difficult to diagnose since in the early course of the disease the patients may or may not exhibit symptoms and/or laboratory findings of hyperthyroidism it may show normal values because the destruction of the gland cells may be intermittent.
+[6] Clinical and epidemiological studies suggest worldwide that the most common cause of hypothyroidism is an inadequate dietary intake of iodine.

 In a female-to-men radio at least 10:4 women are more often affected than men, and the diagnostics are called between the ages of 30 to 50 years.[1]
 Studies suggest that an association between high levels of thyroid autoantibodies affect the increased frequencies of mood disorders and there was found a relation between thyroid autoimmunity disease, celiac disease and panic disorder and major depressive disorder [4].

-Due to the arduous labor to identify this disorder a Machine Learning algorithm based on prediction would help Doctors to identify Hashimoto in early stages as well as any other health issues related to it like H pylori or an inadequate diets[3].
+Due to the arduous labor to identify this disorder a Machine Learning algorithm based on prediction would help Doctors to identify Hashimoto in early stages as well as any other health issues related to it like H pylori or an inadequate diets [3].
 This will be helpful for patients that would be able to get the correct treatment in an early stage of the illness avoiding future complications.
 This research algorithm was mainly intended to find patient testimonies of improvements, completed healed cases, early symptoms, trigger factors or any useful information about the disorder.

 Hashimoto autoimmune diseases have been linked to the infection caused by H pylori bacteria.
-H pylori is until the date the most common chronic bacterial infection, Affecting half of the world's population and is known for the presence of Caga antigens which are virulents strains that have been found in organ and non organ specific autoimmune diseases.[1,2] Another important trigger of hashimoto disorder is the inadequate modern diet patterns and the environmental factors that are closely related to it [3].
-For instance certain food consumption are an essential factor that trigs the disorder since The majority food being consumed is highly preserved and the consumption of artificial flavorings and sugars have dramatically increase in the past years, adding to it the use of chemicals and insecticides in the fruits and vegetables and the massive introduction of hormones for the meat production, all this can be the cause of the rise of autoimmune diseases[5].
+H pylori is until the date the most common chronic bacterial infection, Affecting half of the world's population and is known for the presence of Caga antigens which are virulent strains that have been found in organ and non-organ specific autoimmune diseases [1,2].
+Another important trigger of Hashimoto disorder is the inadequate modern diet patterns and the environmental factors that are closely related to it [3].
+For instance certain food consumption are an essential factor that trigs the disorder since The majority food being consumed is highly preserved and the consumption of artificial flavorings and sugars have dramatically increase in the past years, adding to it the use of chemicals and insecticides in the fruits and vegetables and the massive introduction of hormones for the meat production, all this can be the cause of the rise of autoimmune diseases [5].

 We utilize deep learning BERT model to train our dataset.
-BERT is a superior performer Bidirectional Encoder, which superimposes 12 or 24 layers of multihead attention in a Transformer [].
+BERT is a superior performer Bidirectional Encoder, which superimposes 12 or 24 layers of multiheaded attention in a Transformer [6].
 By the trained model Parameter learning we obtains the word embeddings of the input sentence or input sentence pair in the unsupervised learning framework proceeds by solving the following two tasks: Masked Language Model and Next Sentence Prediction.
-We try to used Bert model in the small dataset hassimotho without any suscess because the BERT model was overfiting my data points.
-We use LDA model to train the hassimotho dataset which allow me to find topic probabilities that we compare with the tyrodithis dataset that was trained with the BERT model-framework.
+We try to use Bert model in the small dataset Hashimoto without any success because the BERT model was overfitting the data points.
+We use LDA model to train the Hashimoto dataset which allow us to find topic probabilities that we compare with the thyroiditis dataset that was trained with the BERT model-framework.

-look at the results we got in bert and also in nltk and make some questions.
-Intertopic Distance map
+We used NLTK which is a module that uses the process of splitting sentences from paragraph, split words, recognizing the meaning of those words, to highlighting the main subjects, with the purpose to help to understand the meaning of the document [10].
+For instance, in our NLTK model we used two data sets [Hashimoto & Thyroiditis] (https://drive.google.com/drive/u/0/folders/1Omtnn5e-yH3bbhW0-5fIbLgi8SEyfYBP) and we were able to identify the top 30 topics connected to these disorders.
+From the information collected we were able to identify general information like the association of this disorder with other health issues.
+The impact of Hashimoto patient with covid19, long term consequences of untreated Hashimoto, recommendation for advance cases, and diet suggestion for improvement.
+The used of Natural Language tool kit made a precise and less time consuming research process.

 ## 3. Images